mmuyakwa/bash-scripts/README.md

 The script will not ask for further permission, because everything is automaticly approved.

+### Usage

+    sh update.sh # Updates the system and approves every change (Must be root or a SUDO-User).

 ## Public-IP

 `extern_ip.sh` is a simple small script which shows the current public IP of your host.
+(IP will be fetched from http://checkip.dyndns.org/ )

     user@client:~/scripts/bash$ sh extern_ip.sh
     73.217.243.152

+### Usage

+    sh extern_ip.sh # Simply prints your public IP on the console.

 MIT License